Bible Meaning: Driven against

 Strong's Concordance #G490, #G491

-There are two Antiochs mentioned in the New Testament.
+There are two cities named Antioch mentioned in the New Testament.
 The first, in Syria, was the capital of the Roman province of Syria.
-The other Antioch is located in the Pisidian region of Galatia in Asia Minor.
+The second is located in the Pisidian region of Galatia in Asia Minor.

 City in Syria